 3. Requiring reports from key investment industries, such as international garment and footwear brands sourcing products, and issuing notice letters to investors failing to comply.

-University of Chicago Law School - International Human Rights Clinic, "Comments On The Reporting Requirements On Responsible Investment In Burma" (2016).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, "Comments On The Reporting Requirements On Responsible Investment In Burma" (2016).
+Global Human Rights Clinic.
 6.